narratorai/dbt-activity-schema/README.md

+# Activity Schema

 This dbt package contains macros for building an [activity schema](https://www.activityschema.com).

-It simplifies writing models to be used directly as an activity stream table, particularly if they need to be warehouse-independent
+It simplifies writing models to be used directly as an activity stream table, particularly if they need to be warehouse-independent.

 It follows the [v2.0](https://github.com/ActivitySchema/ActivitySchema/blob/main/2.0.md) version of the activity schema specification.

-### Usage
+## Usage

 Call the **make_activity** macro in your models to get the feature_json and activity occurrence columns.